lucasotanez/final-project/README.md

     useful and searching for styles is simple.
     - **NOTE**: Tailwind is not necessary.
 Navigate to `~/frontend/src/app/globals.css` to write and apply vanilla CSS.

-# Backend
-We will do this in Java.